 Automobile dealers are famous for having tricks up their sleeves to get you to buy a car.
-That is one reason it can be more relaxing to buy a car from an individual who has a relatively fixed price and doesn’t use all the high-pressure sales tactics.
+That is one reason it can be more relaxing to buy a car from an individual who is ready to sell and doesn’t use all the high-pressure sales tactics.
 There are some challenges, too, with buying a car from a private seller.
 With dealers, the cars are all right there on the lot.
 With a private seller, you may have to travel all over town, and test drive many before finding the one you want.

-Another issue is, if a car is in really good shape, or selling for a particularly good price, it will probably go fast.
-So, you need to be ready to act fast, which will be a lot easier if you get everything lined up before you start seriously car shopping.
+Another issue is that if a car is in really good shape, or selling for a particularly good price, it will probably go fast.
+You need to be ready to act fast, which will be a lot easier if you get everything lined up before you start seriously car shopping.

 Sites like Consumer Reports and cars.com review cars and can help you make a decision about which one is the best choice.
 They provide information like: